cheumeni-commit/RO-Optimization/README.md

 * Avoid shift without at least one skilled member

-* Avoid long blank
+* Avoid long blank if it necessary, not always necessary

 * Avoid pairs of concerns

-* preserve weekend off duty at least one per months for each member
+* preserve weekend off duty at least one per months for each member (not easy to have, because this contraint don't have sense with others contraints)
+* work shift difference from average in the same work shift amount group (not easy to have)

 ## Model: